 The modelling timescales can vary from capturing wave phenomena propagating in microseconds, through the dynamic variations and oscillations between various rotating machinery on a second by second basis, through to seasonal or yearly variations across entire systems.

 Increasing dependence on renewable energy resources is leading to greater volatility and uncertainty in our networks and we exploit various statistical models to capture and explore this behaviour.
 These range from Monte Carlo (MC) simulations through to importance sampling and Markov Chain modelling to assess system reliability.

 Sustainability is another key issue at this level of modelling.
-The Sustainable industrial systems group in the School of Chemical Engineering and Analytical Science helps identify sustainable solutions for industrial systems on a life cycle basis, taking into account economic, environmental and social aspects.
+The Sustainable industrial systems group in the Department of Chemical Engineering and Analytical Science helps identify sustainable solutions for industrial systems on a life cycle basis, taking into account economic, environmental and social aspects.